 - Risk is offset internally, from another client, or hedged.

 - The process repeats

-A lot of detail is left out above but it’s a simple overview into a bank’s eFX (electronic FX) desk.
+A lot of detail is left out above but it’s a simple overview of a bank’s eFX (electronic FX) desk.

-This process is being applied on the scale of milliseconds, constantly updating rates, adjusting spreads to fit market conditions, keeping the appropriate level of risk.
+This process is being applied on a scale of milliseconds, constantly updating rates, adjusting spreads to fit market conditions, and keeping the appropriate level of risk.

-All this s being done simultaneously for hundreds of clients over 50 currency pairs and 550 cross-currency pairs.
+All this is being done simultaneously for hundreds of clients over 50 currency pairs and 550 cross-currency pairs.
 For the most part, everything on an eFX desk is automated.

 While the quotes sent out can be adjusted manually to fit the market when the model doesn’t appropriately determine rates.

 The hundreds of thousands of quotes sent out during the day are normally determined by the bank’s risk algorithms set up by the quant division.
 As a market maker, you don’t get a say in what risk comes into your book after you make your quotes to the client.